lverghese/lvbudget-tracker/README.md

 * To run server, run `npm start`.

 ## Usage
 This application will allow users to create new transactions whether it's a deposit or withdraw, with or without internet connection.
+To test without internet in Google Chrome, the user can open the DevTools, go to the `Network` tab and throttle the application to be offline.

 ## Built With
 * HTML